 Our 11-strong board of trustees work voluntarily to make sure we’re doing all we can to reach and help the voices of ordinary people to be heard and respected.
+ELF is both a charity and a limited company and all trustees are also directors.

 Diana is a founder member and Vice President of the Environmental Law Foundation.
 In early life Diana was a refugee in India.
 After repatriation and during her adolescence she developed a keen sense of social justice.
 Diana has become a prolific writer and social activist focusing on the connections between energy, environment, economics and education (‘the 4 E’s’).
 Diana has been involved in a plethora of organisations.
 She is a founder member of the New Economics Foundation, Green Alliance, Green Books (first UK environmental publishing company), and the Gandhi Foundation.
 She has also been a trustee or patron of over 25 other educational, environmental or development organisations and is currently Vice-President of ECOROPA (Ecological Action Group for Europe).